dndubins/ATtiny85/CustomPWM/README.md

 ### "I want to output a specific frequency on Pin PB1 only, using Timer 0."

 You are in luck!
 Using OCR0A, you can control the frequency using the formula: frequency=fclk/((OCR0A+1)*N).
 You can control the duty cycle of the signal using OCR0B, using the formula: duty cycle=OCR0B/OCR0A.
-You can also set the prescalar values as above.
+You can also set the prescaler values as above.

 ```
   // Custon PWM on Pin PB1 only, using Timer 0: (Page80 on ATtiny85 full datasheet)